crazcalm/oral-english/clips/questions.md

 - Dot: But not as annoying.

-- Yakko: Try.
+- Yakko: True.
 No Richard Simmons.

 - Wakko: Hey!
 There it is!
 The temple of Wally Llama.